Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

     createSwapChain();
     createImageViews();
-    createRenderPass();
-    createGraphicsPipeline();
     createFramebuffers();
 }
 ```

 We first call `vkDeviceWaitIdle`, because just like in the last chapter, we
 shouldn't touch resources that may still be in use.
-Obviously, the first thing
-we'll have to do is recreate the swap chain itself.
-The image views need to be
+Obviously, we'll have to recreate
+the swap chain itself.
+The image views need to be recreated because they are based
-recreated because they are based directly on the swap chain images.
-The render
+directly on the swap chain images.
+Finally, the framebuffers directly depend on the
-pass needs to be recreated because it depends on the format of the swap chain
-images.
-It is rare for the swap chain image format to change during an operation
-like a window resize, but it should still be handled.
-Viewport and scissor
-rectangle size is specified during graphics pipeline creation, so the pipeline
-also needs to be rebuilt.
-It is possible to avoid this by using dynamic state
-for the viewports and scissor rectangles.
-Finally, the framebuffers directly
-depend on the swap chain images.
+swap chain images, and thus must be recreated as well.

 To make sure that the old versions of these objects are cleaned up before
 recreating them, we should move some of the cleanup code to a separate function